What Is A 1031 Exchange?

 According to the IRS, the value, equity in and debt on the new property must be equal to or greater than the value of the property being sold for a 1031 exchange to be fully deferred.
 All of the profit from the property sale must be used to buy the new property.
 If even a small percentage of the profit is used for something else, the 1031 exchange is not totally deferred and you would have to pay taxes on any profit.

 If There’s Already A Contract To Sell The Property, Is It Too Late To Start A Tax-deferred Exchange?

 As long as there hasn’t been a transfer of title or a closing on the sale of the property, a tax-deferred exchange can still be arranged.
 Once the closing occurs, however, it’s too late.

 Can The Replacement Property Eventually Become The Investor’s Primary Residence Or Vacation Home?

-The secondary property can become a primary residence or vacation home, but Section 1031 has holding requirements (i.e., the minimum length of time the new property must be owned) that must be met prior to changing the primary use of the property.
+The secondary property can become a primary residence or vacation home, but Section 1031 has holding requirements (for example, the minimum length of time the new property must be owned) that must be met prior to changing the primary use of the property.
 The IRS has no specific regulations on holding periods, although a minimum of a year is recommended.
 Instead, the IRS reviews situations on a case-by-case basis.
-But if the owner wants to take advantage of the home owner’s capital gains exemption (up to $250,000 or $500,000 for a couple) for capital gains taxes on the primary residence in the future, there is now a five year holding period requirement.
+But if the owner wants to take advantage of the homeowner’s capital gains exemption (up to $250,000 or $500,000 for a couple) for capital gains taxes on the primary residence in the future, there is now a 5-year holding period requirement.

 Learn How 1031 Exchanges Can Help Your Real Estate Portfolio Grow

 If you own an investment property, knowing how 1031 exchanges work will help you keep your real estate portfolio growing by allowing you to reinvest all your money into new investments.
+As mentioned above, you should consult a tax advisor.
+This is a complex tax transaction.
 Learn more about investing in real estate in our Learning Center.